ruthtech/employee-tracker/README.md

     8. "Remove employee" followed by "View all employees" to confirm.
     9. "Update employee role" followed by "View all employees" to confirm.

-You can see these tests run by viewing the provided MP4 file (employee-tracker.mp4)
+You can see these tests run by viewing the provided MP4 file (./employee-tracker.mp4)

 ## Deployment
 To deploy this on a live system, copy all of the files to your computer and follow the instructions in the "Installing" section followed by the "Getting Started" section.
 This is a command-line tool, not one that runs in the browser.
 There are no live pages to demonstrate.

+You can see these tests run by viewing the provided MP4 file (./employee-tracker.mp4)

 ## Built With
 * [Visual Studio Code] https://code.visualstudio.com/docs/setup/setup-overview